 Make Your Website a Priority

-There are tons of people out there who preach that you do not need a website to get started as an online business owner.
+There are tons of people out there who preach that entrepreneurs don’t need websites.
 They are right!
 You don’t.

 But you probably should have one anyway.

-Not having a website when you are first getting started out isn’t a huge deal.
+Not having a website isn’t a huge deal.
 There are other ways to get clients without sending them to your website.
 But if your goal is to really grow your business and ultimately go full-time with it, you are definitely going to want a website.

 I think that a common misconception with websites is that they are (a) hard to create, and (b) expensive to have.
 But that is absolutely not the case.